mcd500/arduino-commandliners/README.md

 The Arduino_Core_STM32 must be installed for who programs stm32 as well but not required if it is AVR only purpose.

-I do not have plan to supporting Windows at the moment for keeping the Makefile simple which is the main objective of this project.
+I do not have a plan supporting Windows at the moment for keeping the Makefile simple which is the main objective of this project.

 Link to how to install Arduino IDE
 ([https://ubuntu.com/tutorials/install-the-arduino-ide#2-installing-via-a-tarball](https://ubuntu.com/tutorials/install-the-arduino-ide#2-installing-via-a-tarball))